jefoliva/Coding_The_Matrix/readme.md

-# Solutions to Coding The Matrix Book
+# Solutions to Coding The Matrix Book by  Philip Kleine